gbif/regionalnodes/sessions.md

 ## Icebreaker virtual networking activity

-Goal: To encourage informal conversation between nodes to ensure that everyone feels connected to the community, new nodes can meet other members of the network, and that there is active participation in the events from the very start.
+**Goal** To encourage informal conversation between nodes to ensure that everyone feels connected to the community, new nodes can meet other members of the network, and that there is active participation in the events from the very start.

-Format: You can discuss the following questions:
+**Format** You can discuss the following questions:

 * *What is your link to the GBIF community?*
 * *Why did you choose to attend the Global Nodes Meeting?*